Last month, Jeff and I celebrated our 10 year wedding anniversary with a vow renewal on Maui.

 We have survived so many changes in the last 10 years, much of which happened our very first year together.
 To start off with 10 years ago, we had not one, but 2 weddings with a formal lunch and dinner for 250 guests.

-Our wedding even made the New York Times Sunday Styles section!
+New York Times Sunday Styles section!

 Funny story about that.
 I submitted our wedding to the Sunday Styles during an extremely slow clinic day at Children’s Hospital Boston.
 And, then I totally forgot about it.
 You had to list the names of your parents, contact phone numbers, your pastor, etc. Like a month later, my dad calls me and says “Someone was trying to steal my identity.
 He was pretending he was from the New York Times, asking all of these personal questions, what was my name, who was my daughter.
 But, I knew better” Oops!
 Should have mentioned it to my parents!
 A second funny story about that article is that they called me and said they would *likely* run our wedding in the section, though they are not allowed to say so with certainty.
 However, the nice photo I submitted taken by Derek Wong, was not good, because the photo needed to have our heads at the same height I told the editor – that’s not possible, my husband is 11 inches taller than me!
 He said, I needed this pic yesterday, so email me something ASAP.
 So, the day before our wedding, my brother-in-law, Mark, who is NOT a professional photographer took our picture in the backyard at my mother-in-law’s house.
 The only make up I’m wearing is lipstick, and I don’t even know what I’m wearing.
 Mark laughs because his photo cred is still the first thing that pops up when you google his name!